 Pie crust, you may be laughing because my Apple Turnovers look burned, but they didn’t.
 Really that’s the egg wash bath and the cinnamon sugar shower I gave them.
 I couldn’t leave them cold and naked, so I dressed them in a simple vanilla glaze.

-- 1/3 cup water
+- 1/3 cup granulated sugar

-- 1/3 cup sugar
+- 1/3 cup apple cider

-- 1/8 tsp ground cinnamon
+- 1/4 teaspoon ground cinnamon

-- 1/8 tsp ground nutmeg
+- 1/8 teaspoon ground nutmeg

-- 1/8 tsp ground clove
+- 1/8 teaspoon ground clove

-- 1 1/2 Tbsp cornstarch
+- 1 1/2 tablespoons cornstarch

-- 1 sheet puff pastry, thawed
+- 1 sheet puff pastry, thawed according to package directions

-- 1 egg
+- 1 egg, lightly beaten

-- 1/2 cup powdered sugar
+- 1/2 cup powdered sugar, sifted

-- 1 Tbsp milk
+- 2 teaspoons milk

 - Preheat oven to 400F.
 Line a cookie sheet with parchment paper.

-- Take one square, brush the edges some of the egg.
-Place about one or two tablespoons of filling into the middle, being careful not to get too close to the edge.
-Take one of the square and fold it diagonally to the other corner, forming a triangle.
+- Take one square, brush the edges with some of the beaten egg.
+Place about 2 tablespoons filling into the middle, being careful not to get too close to the edge.
+Take one of the corners and fold it diagonally to the other corner, forming a triangle.
 Press the edges together to seal.
-Place the turnover on the cookie sheet.
+Place on the cookie sheet.
 Repeat with the remaining squares.